Lithium: Silicon nano-welding

 Lithium has been found effective in assisting the perfection of silicon nano-welds in electronic components for electric batteries and other devices.

 Pyrotechnics

 Lithium compounds are used as pyrotechnic colorants and oxidizers in red fireworks and flares.

 Air purification

 Lithium chloride and lithium bromide are hygroscopic and are used as desiccants for gas streams.
-Lithium hydroxide and lithium peroxide are the salts most used in confined areas, such as aboard spacecraft and submarines, for carbon dioxide removal and air purification.
+Lithium hydroxide and lithium peroxide are the salts most commonly used in confined areas, such as aboard spacecraft and submarines, for carbon dioxide removal and air purification.
 Lithium hydroxide absorbs carbon dioxide from the air by forming lithium carbonate, and is preferred over other alkaline hydroxides for its low weight.

 Lithium peroxide (Li2O2) in presence of moisture not only reacts with carbon dioxide to form lithium carbonate, but also releases oxygen.
 The reaction is as follows: